deadone/AutoWifi/README.md

 WiFi Auditing
-Bash script for analyzing and collecting EAPOL captures and PMK captures, with basic file management meant to simplify analyzing and moving captures from tool to tool.
+Bash script for analyzing and collecting EAPOL captures and PMK captures, with basic file management meant to simplify analyzing and moving captures from tool to tool.<br>

-AKA: Cracking wifi passwords.
+AKA: Gathering and cracking wifi passwords.

 I made it to simplify a project, so I'm sure it has its flaws.
-Im just trying to share it with my friends.
+Im just trying to share it with my friends.<br>
 Tested and created on Kali<br>

 <b>To download and install type:</b><br>
+<i>Install script uses apt, Kali/Debian systems only</i> <br>
 git clone https://github.com/deadone/autowifi.git<br>
 cd autowifi<br>
 chmod 755 install.sh<br>
 ./install.sh<br><br>
-<b>It will check and install any missing dependencies/tools.<br></b>
+<i>It will check and install any missing dependencies/tools.<br></i>
-Install script uses apt, Debian systems only<br>

 You can install dependencies yourself if you dont wish to use the install script.<br>
-You can open the program by going into the folder, and typing: ./main<br><br>=
+You can open the program by going into the folder, and typing: ./main<br><br>
 <b>Required Tools:</b>
 * hashcat (https://github.com/hashcat)
 * mdk3 (https://github.com/aircrack-ng/mdk3)